 Friday was very rainy but I had golf booked and I wasn’t going to miss experiencing the beauty of Montanyá for a second time.
 I met up with Guillem and enjoyed another delicious meal pre golf – I must admit this is the first time I have played golf full of food.

-This time there was no work photographing or videoing but enjoying the pure pleasure of the course with Guillem and Toni – more golf friends who I will see again.
+This time there was no work photographing or videoing but enjoying the pure pleasure of the course with Guillem and Toni.
 Guillem is planning a visit to the east coast of North America to golf next summer.

-Following our round I had another wonderful golf chat with Jordi (the General Manager at Club de Golf Montanyá) and I am so pleased to have made so many wonderful friends in the short time I have been here.
-Friends who I will keep in contact with and may well catch up with in other parts of the world.
+Following our round I had another wonderful golf chat with Jordi (the General Manager at Club de Golf Montanyá) and I am so pleased to have met so many wonderful people in the short time I have been here.

 Today the only thing I had to do was pack and when Teresa asked me if I would like to watch Sara play clarinet and some traditional dancing from this area I readily agreed.
 My last little taste of Catalonia.

 I have had a wonderful experience in Spain and the family I have stayed with have been fantastic but I am ready to continue my adventures.

 Tomorrow I fly to Dublin and get to see some of my family I haven’t seen for a year.
 Then I have twenty rounds of golf arranged in twenty eight days.